Cars (film): Voice cast

-Tom Hanks, Tim Allen, Billy Crystal, John Goodman, Dave Foley and John Ratzenberger reprise their vocal roles from previous Pixar films during an end-credits sequence featuring automobile spoofs of Toy Story, Monsters, Inc., and A Bug's Life.
-Cars was the final Pixar film worked on by Joe Ranft, who died in a crash a year before the film's release.
+Tom Hanks, Tim Allen, Billy Crystal, John Goodman, Dave Foley and John Ratzenberger reprise their vocal roles from previous Pixar films during an end-credits sequence featuring automobile spoofs of Toy Story, Monsters, Inc. and A Bug's Life.
+Cars was the final Pixar film worked on by Joe Ranft, who died in an automobile crash a year before the film's release.
 The film was the second to be dedicated to his memory, after Corpse Bride.
 The memorial showed the roles he had done in the other films directed by John Lasseter during the credits.
 It was also Paul Newman's last non-documentary film role before his retirement in 2007 and death in 2008.